-- 1. Check of filtering if it performs conform to the functional specification.
-With all network functionality enabled in security level high, the firewall should be properly configured. - 2.
-Check of the external Ethernet connector if the firewall only allows certain defined ports.

-- 3. Check of security printing if it performs conform to the functional specification. - 4.
-Check of shredding if it performs conform to the functional specification. - 5.
-Check of Web SAS authentication and SDS authentication if they perform conform to the functional specification. - 6.
-Check of integrity test function if it performs conform to the functional specification.
+- Check that filtering performs conform to the Functional Specification.
+With all network functionality enabled in security level High, the firewall should be properly configured.
+Check that on the external Ethernet connector the firewall only allows certain defined ports. - Check that security printing performs conform to the Functional Specification. - Check that shredding performs conform to the Functional Specification. - Check that System Administrator authentication and Service Engineer authentication perform conform to the Functional Specification.